IL2HorusTeam/il2fb-ds-airbridge/README.rst

 which can occur if a new or unknown event happens.
 Such events can be stored and used for improving parser.

-All features of dedicated server can be separated into two categories: queries and streaming.
-Queries are made via radar or console client.
+All features of dedicated server can be separated into two categories: requests and streaming.
+Requests are made via radar or console client.
 Streaming is a bit more compticated as events of a single logical facility can come from different physical souces (i.e. events mainly come from game log but can come from console client as well).

 There are four logical facilities which bring streaming to their subscribers:
 ``chat``, ``events``, ``not parsed strings`` and ``radar``.
 The first three